Country Report Mongolia

 (+) Very strong growth prospects

-A vast endowment of a range of mineral resources, of which most are untapped, and ample room for further economic development make that Mongolia’s growth potential is big.
+A vast endowment of a range of mineral resources, of which most are untapped, and ample room for further economic development make that Mongolia’s growth potential is large.

 (-) Underdeveloped and resource-dependent economy